-In cases where large areas of high density incompatible species have exceeded maximum herbicide treatment heights, it may be more practical to do a mechanical treatment followed in one or two growing seasons by an herbicide treatment to obtain effective control.
+In cases where large areas of high-density incompatible species have exceeded maximum herbicide treatment heights; it may be more practical to do a mechanical treatment followed in one or two growing seasons by an herbicide treatment to obtain effective control.

-Right-of-way access will be through the use of established roadways whenever possible.
+Right-of-way access will be using established roadways whenever possible.
 The contractor will obtain permission to enter a right-of-way by any other means in advance.

-Unreasonable site damage or destruction during any phase of the vegetation management operation by the contractor, his agents or employees, must be repaired immediately to the satisfaction of National Grid; National Grid will determine what constitutes unreasonable site damage.
+Unreasonable site damage or destruction during any phase of the vegetation management operation by the contractor, or contracted employees, must be repaired immediately to the satisfaction of National Grid; National Grid will determine what constitutes unreasonable site damage.